Demographics of Guyana

 This is a demography of Guyana including population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 Guyana's population (Guyanese people) is made up of five main ethnic groups: Indians, Africans, Amerindians, Europeans (mainly Portuguese), and Chinese.
 Ninety percent of the inhabitants live on the narrow coastal plain, where population density is more than 115 PD/sqkm.
 The population density for Guyana as a whole is low: less than 4 PD/sqkm.

 Guyana continues to be influenced by British and Indian culture as well as the cultures of the United States, Europe, Africa, the Islamic world, East and South Asian countries, and Latin America, especially the neighbouring countries of Venezuela and Brazil.
-It is one of two countries and three territories to form the Guianas, such as Suriname and territories like the French Guiana and parts of neighbouring countries named for Guayana (Venezuela) and Amapá of Brazil.
+It is one of two countries and three territories to form the Guianas, along with Suriname, the overseas territory of French Guiana, the Venezuelan region of Guayana, and Amapá in Brazil.